 You make it through the entire show!!
 You are a star and you deserve your own award!!

 Stay fabulous, my friends.
 Perhaps we, too, can be as hot and cool as Bradley Cooper someday.

 Whether you’re studying for midterms or going home for the long weekend, it’s important that on Monday, Feb.
 18, we Hoyas honor and celebrate the iconic U.S. presidents.
 Republican or Democrat, conservative or liberal, let’s all refrain from the political debates for just one day and unite to discuss the top five presidents to bring to a Georgetown party.

-More importantly, he’d bring along his equally charming wife Michelle, who would definitely help me with my spring break diet by replacing my Epi quesadilla with a handful of carrot sticks.
+More importantly, he’d bring along his equally charming wife, Michelle, who would definitely help me with my spring break diet by replacing my greasy quesadilla with a handful of carrot sticks.

 2. Abraham Lincoln

-The only thing better than someone drunkenly walking to the Lincoln Memorial is meeting the man himself.
-Honest Abe can be found lingering in the bathroom of the party, truthfully telling random drunk girls he’s never met before “OHHH MY GOD You’re SOOoooOoo PRETTY” or “Shut up!
+The only thing better than drunkenly walking to the Lincoln Memorial is meeting the man himself.
+Honest Abe can be found lingering in the bathroom of the party, truthfully telling random drunk girls that he’s never met before, “OHHH MY GOD!
+You’re SOOoooOoo PRETTY,” or “Shut up!
 You are the most beautiful person EVER!
 Oh my god I need to pee.”
 We all need some honest positivity in our lives.

 3. John F. Kennedy

 I obviously chose JFK, because you need some eye candy at the party.
 Sorry, Jackie!